Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 14 days | 12 touches | Heavy research required

-This is your high-investment cadence for named enterprise accounts.
-Every touch is personalised.
-Every message references something specific about the account or the individual.
-This is not a volume play — it is a precision play.
+The high-investment cadence for named enterprise accounts.
+Every touch is personalised and every message references something specific about the account or the individual.
+It is a precision play, not a volume play.

-When to use it: Target accounts with $100K+ ACV potential.
-Accounts where you have identified a specific pain point or trigger event.
-Deals that justify 15–20 minutes of research per prospect.
+When to use it: Target accounts with $100K+ ACV potential, a specific pain point or trigger event identified, and deals that justify 15–20 minutes of research per prospect.

 Expected metrics: